Scoliosis By Age

 • Traumatic scoliosis (after injury or surgery)

-The only procedure that is recommended to correct adult scoliosis is surgery.
+The traditional procedure that is recommended to correct adult scoliosis is surgery.
 However, surgery can be much more challenging for adults, especially older adults, than it is for adolescents.
-The complication rate of surgery to treat scoliosis in the elderly tends to be higher, the recovery time longer, and the chance of revision surgeries being necessary increases.
+The complication rate of surgery to treat scoliosis in older adults tends to be higher, the recovery time longer, and the chance of revision surgeries being necessary increases.

 After an individual undergoes surgery for their scoliosis, it is commonly assumed that the surgery will “fix” the problem for good.
 Sadly, for many individuals, this is not the case.
 When surgery is not successful in reducing pain or correcting cosmetic appearance, the only treatment option left for surgeons to recommend is additional surgeries.